darkorsa/cordo/README.md

 ### ACL

 For the purpose of Authorization [Zend ACL](https://docs.zendframework.com/zend-permissions-acl/usage/) has been used.
-ACL roles, resources, permissions cen be defined seperately in each package in `app/[PackageName]/Application/Acl/[PackageName]Acl.php` which should extend `System\Application\Service\Register\AclRegister`.
+ACL roles, resources, permissions cen be defined seperately in each package in `app/[PackageName]/Application/Acl/[PackageName]Acl.php` which should extend `Cordo\Core\Application\Service\Register\AclRegister`.

 In `Auth` package that is shipped with this framework there are CRUD actions prepared for users ACL rules.